 To make spiked hot chocolate, you would begin in a pot on the stovetop with your cocoa powder mix and a bit of water over medium heat.
 Once the cocoa mixture has liquefied, the dairy goes in.
 After the hot chocolate has heated through, it’s removed from the heat, add the vanilla extract (and peppermint extract, if using) along with the alcohol.

-QUICK RECIPE RECAP
+QUICK RECIPE OVERVIEW

 - Mix cocoa powder, sugar, salt, and water in a pot on the stovetop over heat.